 We use footprint modelling in order to assess the spatial context of measurements.
-For this purpose the along wind footprint parameterization of Kljun et al. (2004) was combined with a suitable crosswind distribution (Appendix B).
-The resulting model is computationally fast, considers 3d dispersion and is applicable beyond the atmospheric surface layer.
+For this purpose, the along-wind footprint parameterization of Kljun et al. (2004) was combined with a suitable crosswind distribution (Appendix B).
+The resulting model is computationally fast, considers 3-D dispersion and is applicable beyond the atmospheric surface layer.
 We compare the overlap of the tower and WSMA footprints as well as the contribution of different land covers to the measurements.

-20 2.4.5 Comparison with large aperture scintillometer
+2.4.5 Comparison with large-aperture scintillometer

-In addition to tower- and aircraft based eddy-covariance measurements, we also include sensible heat flux estimates from the large aperture scintillometer in the comparison.
-On seasonal average LAS measure 10-20% higher values of the sensible heat flux compared to tower EC measurements (e.g., Liu et al., 2011; Meijninger et al., 2006).
-In particular above heterogeneous terrain the capture of elevated, nonpropagating eddies (NPE) by the LAS, but not by the tower EC, is discussed as a potential reason for the observed differences (Foken et al., 2010).
-In this respect the spatially averaged EC measurement from WSMA is similar to the LAS.
-Consequently the objective of the comparison with LAS is to aid the interpretation of systematic differences between the spatially (aircraft) and temporally (tower) averaged EC measure-

-- 5 ments.
-On 20 and 21 October 2008 two flights of 4.7 km length or ≈150 s duration have been conducted ≈1 km in the east of, and parallel to the LAS measuring path (Fig. 9).
-The duration of the WSMA flight translates to ≈750 s or 12.5 min averaging interval at the 50 m and 90 m levels of the tower.
-Nevertheless the tower flux measurements are averaged over 10 min, identical to Sect.
+In addition to tower- and aircraft-based eddy-covariance measurements, we also include sensible heat flux estimates from the large-aperture scintillometer in the comparison.
+On seasonal average, LAS measures 10-20% higher values of the sensible heat flux compared to tower EC measurements (e.g. Liu et al., 2011; Meijninger et al., 2006).
+In particular above heterogeneous terrain, the capture of elevated, nonpropagating eddies (NPE) by the LAS, but not by the tower EC, is discussed as a potential reason for the observed differences (Foken et al., 2010).
+In this respect, the spatially averaged EC measurement from WSMA is similar to the LAS.
+Consequently, the objective of the comparison with LAS is to aid the interpretation of systematic differences between the spatially (aircraft) and temporally (tower) averaged EC measurements.
+On 20 and 21 October 2008, two flights of 4.7 km length or \approx 150 s duration were conducted \approx 1 km to the east of, and parallel to the LAS measuring path (Fig. 9).
+The duration of the WSMA flight translates to $\approx 750 \,\text{s}$ or 12.5 min averaging interval at the 50 m and 90 m levels of the tower.
+Nevertheless, the tower flux measurements are averaged over 10 min, identical to Sect.
 2.4.3.
-For longer averaging intervals the time - series was becoming increasingly instationary on 21 October 2008, and the flux magnitude decreased.
+For longer averaging intervals, the time series became increasingly instationary on 21 October 2008, and the flux magnitude decreased.
 WSMA temperature and density measurements were transformed to potential quantities at the mean flight altitude, i.e. 108 m and 119 m a.g.l. on 20 and 21 October 2008, respectively.
-Using boundary layer scaling the results from LAS and WSMA are compared to simultaneous tower EC measurements at 2.4 m, 50 m and 00 m a glu which are lageted at the LAC transmitter site. - ${15}$ $\,$ 90 m a.g.l., which are located at the LAS transmitter site.
+Using boundary layer scaling, the results from LAS and WSMA are compared to simultaneous tower EC measurements at 2.4 m, 50 m and 90 m a.g.l., which are located at the LAS transmitter site.